Government of South Africa

-All bodies of the South African government are subject to the rule of the Constitution, which is the supreme law in South Africa.
+All bodies of the South African Government are subject to the rule of the Constitution, which is the supreme law in South Africa.

 Legislative

 Executive

-The President, Deputy President and the Ministers make up the executive branch of the national government.
+The President, Deputy President and the Ministers of the South African Government make up the executive branch of the national government.
 Ministers are Members of Parliament who are appointed by the President to head the various departments of the national government.
 The president is elected by parliament from its members.

 Judicial

 The third branch of the national government is an independent judiciary.
 The judicial branch interprets the laws, using as a basis the laws as enacted and explanatory statements made in the Legislature during the enactment.
 The legal system is based on Roman-Dutch law and English common law and accepts compulsory ICJ jurisdiction, with reservations.
 The constitution's bill of rights provides for due process including the right to a fair, public trial within a reasonable time.